czodroid/muninwrt/README.md

-# Muninwrt - a munin node for OpenWRT
+# Muninwrt - a munin node for small Linux systems

+Munin is a networked resource monitoring tool that can help analyze resource trends.

-Munin is a monitoring system for Unix networks.
+Munin is an old resource monitoring tool with an RRD database that can outperform Prometheus/AlertManager/Grafana for small systems.

-Munin node for OpenWRT implemented in perl like pmmn, with all plugins in /etc/munin/plugins.
+Muninwrt is a munin node implemented in perl like pmmn, with all plugins in /etc/munin/plugins.

+It works on small Linux systems: OpenWRT, RUTX, Tiny Core Linux, piCorePlayer and so on, and even on debian 🥳

 As of version 1.0.0 of muninwrt, it does not depends on xinetd.